IVYGOU/Ranorex/Issues about Ranorex learning  .md

 (The element’s path should be modified manually to indentify an unique UI element.
 In specific situation, it may choose different attribute to mark a UI element, such as id, innertext,  text.)
 Step3.
 According to the requirement, reference similar module in the existing testcases.

-* Q: How to share a variable value between different testcases or modules?
+*  How to share a variable value between different testcases or modules?

-A:

 Step1.
 Create a new variable